Beyond islands: A free probabilistic approach: Introduction

 \subsection{Solution: The free probabilistic toolkit}

 The key observation is that the combinatorial structure of how the moments are processed in~\eqref{eq:replicatrick} precisely matches with how the \emph{free multiplicative convolution} between two probability distributions works (cf. \eqref{eq:freemulti1}).
 To see this, we'd need a brief introduction of free probability theory.
+We shall follow Speicher's combinatorial treatment~\cite{nica2006lectures,mingo2017free,speicher2019lecture},\footnote{See also~\cite{novak2014three} for a pedagogical introduction.} in which the theory is built upon the key object of \emph{free cumulants}.
 We will give an introduction of non-commutative random variables, freeness and the free probabilistic toolkit in Section~\ref{sec:primer}.

 In order to match the GPI precisely with the free multiplicative convolution, we have to deal with the issue that the black hole thermal spectral distribution, denoted as $\nu_b$ (cf. \eqref{eq:nub}), is \emph{not} a probability distribution, because the black hole density of states in the large $N$ limit is non-integrable and so is $\nu_b$.
-Instead, the moments of $\nu_b$ should instead be viewed as the \emph{free cumulants} of some other spectral distribution, known as the free compound Poisson distribution $\mu_{\nu_b}$.
+Instead, the moments of $\nu_b$ should instead be viewed as the free cumulants of some other spectral distribution, known as the free compound Poisson distribution $\mu_{\nu_b}$.
 Note that $\mu_{\nu_b}$ is completely determined by $\nu_b$, which can be extracted from the GPI in the JT gravity+EOW brane theory and is parameterized by the temperature and the brane tension.
 Finally, we obtain the spectral distribution of the radiation as a free multiplicative convolution, which we sometimes simply refer as the \emph{free convolution}, \beq \nu_{\tilde r}=\nu_r\boxtimes \mu_{\nu_b}\ . \eeq

-Mathematically, this result says that the replica trick GPI implements the free multiplicative convolution for the two input (bulk) distributions describing the black hole $\nu_b$ and the radiation $\nu_r$.
+Mathematically, this result says that the replica trick GPI implements the free multiplicative convolution for the two input (bulk) distributions effectively describing the black hole $\nu_b$ and the radiation $\nu_r$.
 The convolution formula computes the radiation entropy accurately even in cases when the island formula fails to apply.
 The result in turn justifies that our moment problem is indeed well-posed.
-The existence and uniqueness of the resulting distribution follows from the property of a free multiplicative convolution, satisfying the premise of the replica trick.
+We shall argue the existence and uniqueness of the resulting distribution, satisfying the premise of the replica trick.
 This is our main result and the details will be provided in Section~\ref{sec:convolution}.